-The construction of the tmf-spectrum – the spectrum of global sections of the derived Deligne-Mumford stack of derived elliptic curves – as described in (Behrens 13) proceeds by first applying the arithmetic fracture square of prop. \ref to decompose the moduli stack of elliptic curves into rational and -adic curves, and then in a second step in applying in turn the general fracture square of prop.
+The construction of the tmf-spectrum – the spectrum of global sections of the derived Deligne-Mumford stack of derived elliptic curves – as described in (Behrens 13) proceeds by first applying the arithmetic fracture square of prop.
+1, prop.
+2 to decompose the moduli stack of elliptic curves into rational and -adic curves, and then in a second step in applying in turn the general fracture square of prop.
 6 for Morava K-theory to the remaining -adic pieces.

 See at tmf – Decomposition via arithmetic fracture squares for more on this.

 Dennis Sullivan, Geometric topology: localization, periodicity and Galois symmetry, volume 8 of K- Monographs in Mathematics.
 Springer, Dordrecht, 2005.
 The 1970 MIT notes, Edited and with a preface by Andrew Ranicki (pdf)

 Emily Riehl, Categorical homotopy theory, new mathematical monographs 24, Cambridge University Press 2014 (published version)

 Discussion of rational functions as functions on the Ran space is in

 And in the context of commutative DG-rings in